 All of our ARS investments are accounted for as non-current as the maturity dates are more than 12 months from the balance sheet date.
-We do not intend to sell the ARS investments before maturity and it is not more likely than not that we will be required to sell the investments before the recovery of the amortized cost basis.
+We do not intend to sell the ARS investments before the recovery of the amortized cost basis and it is not more likely than not that we will be required to sell the investments before the recovery of the amortized cost basis.